codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 Review the [generic setup for OIDC](#oidc-setup-for-codefresh-pipelines), or follow the instructions in our example for [OIDC with AWS (Amazon Web Services)](#codefresh-oidc-for-aws).

+##### Creating artifacts signed with Codefresh OIDC and keyless signing
+Once you have set up Codefresh as an OIDC provider, you can sign container images created by Codefresh pipelines with the keyless signing method introduced by sigstore.
+See [Securing container images with OIDC and keyless signing]({{site.baseurl}}/docs/pipelines/steps/build/#securing-container-images-with-oidc-and-keyless-signing).

+Any organization can then verify artifacts created and signed by Codefresh pipelines.
+See [Verifying artifacts signed with Codefresh pipelines]({{site.baseurl}}/docs/security/pipelines-verify-cf-artifacts/).

 ## OIDC ID tokens, standard & custom claims

 The ID token is a JSON Web Token (JWT) which contains claims on the authentication and authorization of the user or resource.